adessoSE/MinimalApiCqrs/README.md

 This .NET 8 solution contains three projects:

 - **MinimalApiCqrs.Core**
-  Contains the sample endpoint registration infrastructure and shared CQRS/Mediator extensions.
+  Contains the sample endpoint registration.

 - **MinimalApiCqrs.Explicit**
   Demonstrates the explicit approach for Minimal APIs.
 Exceptions are thrown from handlers and caught on the route definitions.